 - Hotel de la Paz: If you want a hotel with the most central location in Guanajuato, this is it.
 The La Paz Plaza right outside the front door is always a happening scene right in the enter of Guanajuato.
 That and the big elegant rooms make this a smart choice.

 If you’re visiting Guanajuato to celebrate something or just want to stay somewhere luxurious, there are some incredible high-class boutique hotels scattered throughout the colonial city.
 Here are some of the better ones:

 - Boutique 1850: You can’t get a much better location in Guanajuato than right on the Jardin.
 Boutique 1850 has artistic and classy rooms, a beautiful spa, and a rooftop bar with killer views.

-- Alonso 10 Boutique: This well situated hotel comes with an artist’s touch.
-The elegant rooms and lobby features many artworks.
+- Alonso 10 Boutique: This well-situated hotel comes with an artist’s touch.
+The elegant rooms and lobby feature many artworks.
 Guests rave about the included breakfast.

 - Villa Maria Cristina: After a long day touring around Guanajuato, you can plop down into the hot tub on the beautiful patio or go for a swim in the indoor pool.
 Rooms here are as spacious as they are stylish to aid in your relaxation.

 There are some great apartment rentals throughout Guanajuato found Airbnb.

 Whenever we stay somewhere for a week or longer, we always prefer to settle into an apartment.
 When we first came to Guanajuato for a monthlong stay that’s exactly what we did and we had a great experience in a local apartment.

 We suggest limiting an apartment search to within Guanajuato’s historic city center or within walking distance.
 Gauge the distance before booking and remember the walk may have some steep hills.